 1. Process Id: A unique identifier assigned by operating system 2.
 Process State: Can be ready, running, .. etc 3.
 CPU registers: Like Program Counter (CPU registers must be saved and restored when a process is swapped out and in of CPU) 5.
 Accounts information: 6.
 I/O status information: For example devices allocated to process, open files, etc 8.
-CPU scheduling information: For example Priority (Different processes may have different priorities, for example a short process may be assigned low priority in shortest job first scheduling)
+CPU scheduling information: For example Priority (Different processes may have different priorities, for example a short process may be assigned a low priority in the shortest job first scheduling)

 All of the above attributes of a process are also known as thecontext of the process.

 Every Process has its known Program control Block(PCB) i.e each process will have a unique PCB.
 All the Above Attributes are the part of the PCB.

 States of Process:

 A process is in one of the following states:

 1. New: Newly Created Process (or) being created process.
 2. Ready: After creation Process moves to Ready state, i.e., process is ready for execution.
 3. Run: Currently running process in CPU (only one process at a time can be under execution in a single processor).
 4. Wait (or Block): When process request for I/O request.
 5. Complete (or Terminated): Process Completed its execution.
 6. Suspended Ready: When ready queue becomes full, some processes are moved to suspend ready state 7.
 Suspended Block: When waiting queue becomes full.